phantom0004/morpheus_IOC_scanner/README.md

     To resolve this issue, try the following: ```git clone --depth 1 https://github.com/phantom0004/morpheus_IOC_scanner```

+6. **VirusTotal Resource not Found** : ```The requested resource (file or URL) was not found in VirusTotal's database.```

+   This error occurs when the file, URL, or hash isn't recognized by VirusTotal, as it must already exist in their database to display results.
+If no prior scans exist, detailed information won't be available.
+Sometimes, the API may return an error or no response, which could indicate an API issue rather than the absence of an entry.
+To resolve this, try submitting a hash (MD5, SHA-256, or SHA-1) instead of the file itself for potentially better results.

 Found an error which isin't documented here?
 Open an issue!
 Help Morpheus to grow <3

 <p align="center">